Hot Chocolate Cookies That Taste Like a Warm Hug

 Preparation Steps

-- In a large bowl, cream together softened butter, granulated sugar, and brown sugar until light and fluffy.
+- In a large bowl, cream together the softened butter, granulated sugar, and brown sugar until light and fluffy, about 2–3 minutes.

-- Beat in eggs one at a time, then stir in vanilla extract.
+- Beat in the eggs one at a time, then stir in the vanilla extract and instant espresso powder until fully combined.

-- Bake for 10-12 minutes, or until the edges are set and the centers are still slightly soft.
+- Bake for 9–11 minutes, or until the edges are set but the centers still appear slightly soft.
+The cookies will continue to firm up as they cool.